 Latency

 The fastest DDR4 memory has a latency of 16 ns.
-Right now, the fastest DDR5 RAM available has a latency of 40 ns.
+Right now, the best DDR5 RAM available has a latency of 40 ns.
 But as it can transfer data faster than DDR4, the overall speed is quicker.

 Voltage and Channels